Azure Active Directory requirements for Azure Information Protection

 For federated tenants (you operate federation servers on-premises):

 Configure your federation servers for Azure Active Directory or Office 365.
-For example, if you are using AD FS, see Configure Additional Authentication Methods for AD FS on TechNet.
+For example, if you are using AD FS, see Configure Additional Authentication Methods for AD FS.

 For more information about this scenario, see The Works with Office 365 – Identity program now streamlined on the Office blog.